Noroi: The Curse: Plot

-Marika reveals that her neighbor Midori committed suicide by hanging.
+Marika reveals that her neighbor Midori has hanged herself.
 Midori, along with six other people including Osawa, hanged themselves in a park using nooses similar in fashion to Marika's loops.
-After Marika experiences strange behaviors, she goes with Kobayashi, Miyajima, and Hori to the Shimokage dam to perform the ritual to appease Kagutaba, hoping that doing so will free her from the demon's influence.
-After Kobayashi and Marika perform the ritual, Hori becomes agitated and runs into a nearby forest, and Kobayashi follows him.
-Marika flees from Miyajima, but exhibits signs of possession.
-She flees into the forest, pursued by Miyajima.
+After Marika experiences strange behavior, she goes with Kobayashi, Miyajima, and Hori to the Shimokage dam to perform the ritual to appease Kagutaba, hoping that doing so will free her from the demon's influence.
+After Kobayashi and Marika perform the ritual, Hori becomes agitated and runs into a nearby forest; Kobayashi follows him.
+Marika exhibits signs of possession, fleeing into the forest.
 Meanwhile, Kobayashi and Hori find the villagers' dogs slaughtered near a secluded shrine in the woods.
 Kobayashi's camera captures an apparition of Kana under a torii, surrounded by writhing fetuses.
 Marika abruptly recovers.

-After delivering Marika and Hori to a hospital, Kobayashi and Miyajima break into Ishii's current home.
-Inside, they find that she has hanged herself, Kana is dead, and Ishii's young son is alive; a newspaper article then reveals that the boy is not Ishii's son.
-Kobayashi adopts the boy.
-Kobayashi returns to Tanimura, who shows him a scroll depicting how Kagutaba was first summoned, wherein baby monkeys were fed to a medium.
+After delivering Marika and Hori to a hospital, Kobayashi and Miyajima break into Ishii's current home, which is covered with looped rope.
+Inside, they find that she has hanged herself, and Ishii's young son is cradling the dead body of Kana.
+The boy is later found not to be Ishii's biological son.
+Kobayashi and his wife adopt the boy.

+Kobayashi returns to the historian, who shows him a scroll depicting how Kagutaba was first summoned, wherein dead baby monkeys were fed to a priestess medium.
 Ishii tried replicating this by feeding the stolen fetuses to Kana.
-Marika recovers, and Hori is placed in a mental institution.
-He escapes and is found dead a day later.
+Marika recovers and Hori is placed in a mental institution.
+He escapes and is found dead a day later violently shoved into a duct.

-After Kobayashi's disappearance, his video camera is discovered in a package.
-The tape inside shows the events that led to the destruction of Kobayashi's house: a crazed Hori arrives at the house, revealing the boy to be Kagutaba, incapacitates Kobayashi, and bludgeons the child with a rock.
-The bloodied boy briefly takes on the appearance of Kagutaba, and a ghostly Kana appears in a corner.
-Hori leaves with the boy, and Keiko becomes possessed, pouring gasoline on herself and setting herself alight.
+After Kobayashi's disappearance, a package arrives at his publisher containing his video camera.
+The tape inside shows the events that led to the destruction of Kobayashi's house: a crazed Hori arrives at the house, saying the boy is the Kagutaba, incapacitates Kobayashi, and bludgeons the child with a rock.
+The bloodied boy briefly takes on the appearance of Kagutaba and a ghostly Kana appears in the corner.
+Hori leaves with the boy and Keiko becomes possessed, pouring gasoline on herself and setting herself alight.
 As the house burns and Kobayashi struggles to get to his feet, the movie ends.
-A text note says Kobayashi is still missing.
+Closing titles say that Kobayashi is still missing.

 Cast

 Release

 The film was released in Japan in 2005.
 Since its release, distribution of the film outside of Japan has been limited.
 On June 1, 2017, it was made available for streaming in Canada on the video on demand service Shudder.
-In March 2020, the film was added to Shudder's catalog in the United States.
-The film has not received a DVD or Blu-ray release in the U.S.
+The film was released on Blu-ray through Arrow Video as part of their J-Horror Rising Box set.